ous-mik/recNrecA-supercompaction-image-analysis/README.md

 ## Scripts and templates for analysis

+_See License Details_

-All scripts and templates for analysis of images with the Coli-Inspector and MicrobeJ plugins in Fiji (ImageJ) are located in the folder `Analysis`.
+All scripts and templates for analyzing images with the [Coli-Inspector](https://sils.fnwi.uva.nl/bcb/objectj/examples/Coli-Inspector/Coli-Inspector-MD/coli-inspector.html) and [MicrobeJ](https://www.microbej.com/) plugins in Fiji (ImageJ) are located in the folder `Analysis`.

 ### Modified Coli-Inspector script

-We have customized the script of the ObjectJ-based [Coli-Inspector](https://sils.fnwi.uva.nl/bcb/objectj/examples/Coli-Inspector/Coli-Inspector-MD/coli-inspector.html) plugin (version 03f) to allow grouping of cells by image number and, consequently, by time frame.
-Please refer to the plugin's documentation for detailed instructions on its use.
+We have customized the script of the ObjectJ-based Coli-Inspector plugin (version 03f) to allow grouping of cells by image number and, consequently, by time frame.
 To use the customized plugin, open the file `Coli-Inspector-03f-KVmod.ojj` in Fiji (ImageJ).
 The changes made to the original script can be reviewed in the corresponding file `Coli-Inspector-03f-KVmod.txt`, where code modifications are annotated with the comment `Added by KV`.

+Please refer to the plugin's documentation for detailed instructions on its use.

 ### Templates for MicrobeJ

+In our study, we used two different versions of MicrobeJ for image analysis:
+- **Main version 5.13p (1):** For creating kymographs and analyzing DNA distribution.
+- **Beta version 5.13p (13):** For tracking GFP-RecN and RecA-mCherry foci and analyzing their distribution and localization within cells.

+**Templates for analyzing all cells from each time frame:**
+- `MJtemplate_AvgKymograph.xml`: To create kymographs.
+- `MJtemplate_RecNinDNA_tracking.xml`: To track RecN and assess its colocalization with DNA.
+- `MJtemplate_RecAcolRecN_tracking.xml`: To track RecA and assess its colocalization with RecN.

+**Templates for single-cell analysis:**
+- `MJtemplate_SingleCell_Kymograph_Profile.xml`: To create kymographs and analyze DNA distribution profiles for strains harboring only HU-mCherry.
+- `MJtemplate_SingleCell_Kymograph_RecNinDNA_tracking.xml`: To create kymgographs and track GFP-RecN for strains harboring GFP-RecN and HU-mCherry.
+- `MJtemplate_SingleCell_Kymograph_RecNonly_tracking.xml`: To create kymographs and track GFP-RecN for strains harboring GFP-RecN and RecA-mCherry.
+- `MJtemplate_SingleCell_RecAcolRecN_tracking.xml`: To track RecA-mCherry for strains harboring GFP-RecN and RecA-mCherry.

+Please refer to the plugin's documentation for detailed instructions on its use.

+## License Details

+Scripts for preprocessing in this repository are licensed under the MIT license, included in the `LICENSE` file.
+Modifications to the Coli-Inspector script and templates for MicrobeJ are also licensed under the MIT license, but note that the license applies exclusively to the contributions made by the author of this repository.

+Permissions to distribute the customized version of Coli-Inspector and MicrobeJ templates have been requested from the original developers, but have not yet been granted or denied.
+Only the modifications are currently under the MIT license, and the original software remains under its respective rights held by the original developers.
+Users of the script and templates should respect the original licensing terms of the Coli-Inspector and MicrobeJ software until full permissions are obtained.

 ## Author